 The Flat White is a bit similar to the Caffe Latte the only difference is the ratio of espresso and milk.
 The coffee drink is made from a combination of two shots espresso and consistently heated, micro-foamed milk.
 The beverage is then served in a preheated 160 ml ceramic tulip cup.

 The main difference between frothed and steamed milk is the amount of air injected into the milk when it is being produced.
-The frothed and steamed milk is used with different coffee beverages to enhance their taste.
+So in the battle of froth milk vs steamed milk it really comes down to what you like to drink, as each is used with different coffee beverages to enhance their taste.